OpenCyphal-Garage/libcyphal/docs/design/readme.md

     void setPriority(const Priority prio) noexcept;
     [[nodiscard]] Priority getPriority() noexcept;

-    /// Publish a pre-serialized message.
-For the overload that accepts the typed message object see the derived class.
-    /// The transport frames constructed from this message will be sent to the wire before the expiration of the
-    /// deadline or discarded.
-    [[nodiscard]] std::expected<void, Error> publish(const TimePoint deadline,
-                                                     const std::span<const std::byte> data)
-    {
-        return impl_->publish(deadline, prio_, data);
-    }

     // TODO: helper methods setTimeout()/getTimeout() may be added to support simpler publish overloads that
     // do not take the deadline but rather compute it automatically from the current time and the timeout.